 The recommended firmware files are provided Plug & Drive Studio release package.
 Open the zip file and navigate to the folder Firmware.
 The sub-folders are named after the product, where "x" is used as a placeholder.
-For instance, the sub-folder "N5-x-2" contains the firmware for the products "N5-1-2" and "N5-2-2".

 If you need a different version please contact Nanotec at support@nanotec.de